mrcodeporter/mrcodeporter/README.md

 ## 💫 About Me :

 <p> I am a motivated, dedicated, and goal-oriented professional with Grounded and solution-oriented—system engineering with an expansive variety of professional experience.
 I am adept at encouraging myself and others and am passionate about developing, building, and maintaining infrastructures.
 Systems engineering has taught me to prioritize attention to detail during high-pressure scenarios.
 Analyze processes, service requests, and developments system to streamline end users and enhance client interaction: passionate self-taught full-stack developer and a freelance software engineer.
 I am also an open-source enthusiast.
-I learned a lot from the open-source community, and I love collaboration, gaining new knowledge, and sharing through open-source.</p>
+I learned a lot from the open-sourca

 - 😄 Pronouns: He/His
 - 🔭 I’m currently building my own blog
 - 🌱 I’m currently learning everything 🤣
 - 📫 How to reach me: Check social links below.
 - ⚡ Fun fact: I spend almost 5 hours listening to songs every day.
 - 💬 Ask me about anything tech-related stuff.